 Thank you for your patience as we complete the pre-construction process in partnership with NCDOT and the Federal Highway Administration (FHWA).
 This is a complex and lengthy process.
 We are working diligently to move this project forward.

 Questions?
 Contact Veronica High, PE, at 919-996-4018 or Veronica.High@raleighnc.gov.

 The 52-year-old bridge on Lake Dam Road is located over Walnut Creek just below the Lake Johnson dam.
 The purpose of this project is to replace the failing bridge structure so that it is safe to travel over.

 |Fall 2017||Easement acquisition and permitting process complete|

-The bridge that goes over Walnut Creek on Lake Dam Road was built in 1966.
-The bridge has been closed for two years because its beams and supports are deteriorating making it unsafe to travel.
-The new bridge will address the structural issues with the bridge and make sure it meets current design standards.
+This bridge was built in 1966.
+Over the years, the condition of the bridge declined making it unsafe to travel.
+The new bridge will address issues with the bridge structure while meeting current design standards.
 Lake Dam Road will reopen once the bridge is repaired.